-The Peddars Way and Norfolk Coast Path
+Peddars Way and Norfolk Coast Path National Trail 2

 Famed for its remoteness, wildlife, heritage and beauty, this diverse trail showcases the best of Norfolk.
 They say the people who live in this county have ‘one foot on the land and one in the sea’.
 The truth is, you are never far from water here, whether it is beside the peaceful windmill-framed rivers inland or the wildlife-rich sands of the coast.

-The entire trail is very clearly way-marked and the landscape is relatively flat, so this is a perfect choice for people who have not attempted a long-distance walk before.
+The entire National Trail is very clearly way-marked and the landscape is relatively flat, so this is a perfect choice for people who have not attempted a long-distance walk before.
 If you are a long-distance veteran, though, do not be put off, this trail can be as challenging, or as leisurely, as you want to make it.

 Peddars Way